jacheung/jacheung.github.io/_posts/2019-08-14-neuroscience-primer.md

 <iframe src="https://player.vimeo.com/video/413306603"  width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 But there are so many ways to observe touch!
 What’s the best way to study touch behaviors and the brain?
 Questions regarding brain representations of touch are poised for studies using the rodent whisker system.
 This system offers both ethological and technological advantages.
-Behaviorally, rodents depend on touch from their whiskers, similar to how humans use their fingers, as a primary sense to explore and navigate the space around them (Vincent 1912).
-Anatomically, this system is organized with a 1:1 mapping where columns of neurons in S1 are primarily dedicated to processing information for a single whisker (i.e. principal whisker) (Woolsey and Van der Loos 1970).
+Behaviorally, rodents depend on touch from their whiskers, similar to how humans use their fingers, as a primary sense to explore and navigate the space around them.
+Anatomically, this system is organized with a 1:1 mapping where columns of neurons in S1 are primarily dedicated to processing information for a single whisker (i.e. principal whisker) (See the below figure).
 The combination of behavior and anatomical organization provides a convenient way to assess cortical activity in vivo during active whisker behaviors (O’Connor et al., 2010).
 Technologically, scientists have developed genetic and advanced tools to label specific neuronal populations and probe the brain.

 ![](/images/latest/whisker-barrels.png)
+Left: The mouse whisker pad is organized in specific rows and columns.
+Middle: A top down view of the somatosensory cortex where columns of neurons are dedicated to processing information for each individual whisker
+Right: The field of cortical columns for processing whisker information.
+Cortex is divided into six different layers.